Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Experimental Study

-Figures \ref{fig:fig_ra}, \ref{fig:fig_tba} and \ref{fig:fig_tda} show the testing results on RA, TBA and TDA, respectively.
+Figure \ref{fig:fig_ra} shows the testing results on RA.
+The results of TBA and TDA are shown in Figs. S1 and S2 of the supplementary information (SI)\footnote{\url{https://fylou.github.io/pdf/pcrsi.pdf}}.
 In these figures, results of the same topology with different average degrees are aligned in a row.
 The average degree increases from left to right on each row.
-The red curve shows the predicted value ($pv$) given by the CNN; the dotted line represents the true value ($tv$) obtained from simulations; the black curve shows the error ($er$) between the prediction and the true value; and the green dotted line represents the standard deviation of the true value ($st$), used as reference.
+The red curve shows the predicted value ($pv$) given by the CNN; the dotted blue line represents the true value ($tv$) obtained from simulations; the black curve shows the error ($er$) between the prediction and the true value; and the green dotted line represents the standard deviation of the true value ($st$), used as reference.
 For each curve of $pv$, $tv$, and $er$, the shaded shadow in the same color shows the standard deviation, while the standard deviation curve $st$ does not contain such a shadow.

 It can be seen from these figures that different network topologies show different controllability curves against the same attacks.
-For QSN and SW, since there is an initial perfect matching (a directed-chain in QSN and a series of connected directed triangles in SW), the initial number of needed external control inputs (controllers) is 1, hence the controllability curves start from $10^{-3}$.
+For QSN and SW, since there is a directed-chain in QSN and a connected global loop in SW, the initial number of needed external controllers is 1, hence the controllability curves start from $10^{-3}$.
 In contrast, there is no such a structure in ER or SF, thus their curves start from much higher than $10^{-3}$.
 From left to right, as the average degree increases, 1) the positions of all curves become lower, which means less controllers are needed, and the controllability consequently becomes better, throughout the entire attack process; 2) the initial positions of ER and SF curves become lower, but for QSN and SW, their initial positions remain the same at $10^{-3}$.

 Generally, both $er$ and $st$ increase as the number of removed nodes increases.
 The two curves $er$ and $st$ generally match each other, which means that the prediction error and the standard deviation of the testing data roughly have the same magnitude.
-Even in some cases, $er$ is less than $st$ mostly throughout the attack process (e.g., shown by Fig. \ref{fig:fig_sub122}), when the $tv$ and $pv$ values approach 1, both $er$ and $st$ curves drop drastically.
+Even in some cases, $er$ is less than $st$ mostly throughout the attack process (e.g., shown by Fig. \ref{fig:fig_ra}(f)), when the $tv$ and $pv$ values approach 1, both $er$ and $st$ curves drop drastically.